XAli-SHX/FPGA-Implementation-of-Image-Processing-for-MNIST-Dataset-Based-on-CNN-Algorithm/README.md

-FPGA Implementation of Image Processing for MNIST Dataset Based on MLP Neural Network Algorithm
+FPGA Implementation of Image Processing for MNIST Dataset Based on Convolutional Neural Network Algorithm (CNN)